census-instrumentation/opencensus-web/packages/opencensus-web-scripts/README.md

     retrieved after the initial page load has fully completed so it being downloaded and parsed doesn't need to compete with resources for the main page load.

+If your application already depends on `Zone.js`, the case for `Angular`, use:

+* **`./dist/tracing-all-without-zone.js`** - This script combines all the functionality of OC Web, including the `initial-page-load` and `user interaction tracker`.
+That is, it records spans based on the [resource timing API][resource-timing-url] for the initial page load and exports it to the OpenCensus Agent based on configured global variables and starts the interaction tracker for user interaction traces exported to the OC Anget as well .
+See the main [OpenCensus Web readme][oc-web-readme-url] for details.

+If your application does not depend on `Zone.js`, that is the case for framworks like `React` or `VueJs`, use:

+* **`./dist/tracing-all-with-zone.js`** - This script combines all the functionality of OC Web, including the `initial-page-load` and `user interaction tracker` to start the tracing, plus the code of `Zone.js`.
+That is, it records spans based on the [resource timing API][resource-timing-url] for the initial page load and exports it to the OpenCensus Agent based on configured global variables and starts the interaction tracker for user interaction traces exported to the OC Anget as well.
+    Using this  script you do not have to add the hard dependency of `Zone.js`.
+    See the main [OpenCensus Web readme][oc-web-readme-url] for details.

 ## Useful links
 - For more information on OpenCensus, visit: <https://opencensus.io/>